phetsims/phet-info/doc/coding-conventions.md

 Leveraging excess property checking can help us catch potential bugs in the form of typos or incorrect object keys at compile time, enhancing the robustness of our code and reducing the likelihood of runtime errors.

+See also Item 11 "Distinguish Excess Property Checking from Type Checking" in [Effective Typescript](https://effectivetypescript.com) by Dan Vanderkam.

 ### Read vs Write APIs

 When designing an API, you will often encounter the need to make a field read-only in the public API, while